ncatlab/nlab-content/pages/4/0/3/8/8304/content.md

   }
 $$

-commutes up to isomorphism.
+commutes up to a canonical isomorphism.
 This is because we have a corresponding commutative diagram of forgetful functors

 $$
   \array{